This is another trip report so skip if you are not interested! And I’m warning you, there are a LOT of food pictures. 🙂

 Long day.
 Got up at 6:15 and drove to Foligno.
 Caught the train to Rome.
 Then took a train to the airport.
 Waited for it to be time to check in.
 Funny though, I got to do FastTrack checkin because of my crutch 🙂and people give up seats for me!
 Geez.
 Then had a bad sandwich for lunch.
 Plane was delayed 45 minutes.
 We arrived in Barcelona, got our luggage, and took a taxi.

+We were staying at Hotel Casa Camper.
+A quirky boutique hotel near the Ramblas.
 The driver didn’t know the hotel or street. 🙄 but she eventually found the street and she walked with us to find the hotel.
 Which was nice.
 I wouldn’t want to be abandoned to find it on our own!
 Little bitty streets.
 Tons of people out.
 It was wet from rain.
 And pretty chilly.
 Hotel is nice but very quirky.

 The bedroom and bath are on one side and a sitting area is across the hall.
 I’m thinking we’ll do a picnic there tomorrow.
 TVs are in both sides.
 They have planted an amazing vertical garden in the air shaft outside our bathroom.